oneybb/Fama-French-Model-Template-for-Testing/README.md

 # Fama-French-Model-Template-for-Testing
-different Fama French model to test different stocks for factor exposure analysis
+This repo contains different Fama French model to test a stocks for factor exposure analysis

 The **Fama-French models** are extensions of the **Capital Asset Pricing Model (CAPM)**.
 They introduce additional factors to explain stock returns more effectively.